skit-ai/job-descriptions/engineering/solutions-engineer.md

 ### Experience

-- Professional experience of at 0-2 years.
+- Professional experience of 0-2 years.
 - Has experience with integrating or building HTTP APIs
 - Has hands-on experience of working with Python
 - Good communicator